 A note from Cleveland Clinic

 Flu in pregnancy is a serious illness.
 See your healthcare provider if you notice any signs of the flu.
 Early treatment with antiviral medications can reduce symptom severity and help you feel better sooner.
-Getting a flu vaccine during pregnancy is a safe and effective way to protect yourself and your baby.
-Talk to your provider about getting a flu shot today.
+Getting a flu shot during pregnancy can help protect you and your baby.

 Advertisement